 CNES projects library

-Jason-3 assures vital continuity of the ocean data record in the current context of global warming until at least 2020, while also developing operational services.
-Like its predecessors, it operates in a highly inclined 1,336-km orbit from which it covers 95% of the globe’s ice-free oceans every 10 days.
+Jason-3 ensures vital continuity of the ocean data record in the current context of global warming until at least 2020, while also developing operational services.
+Like its predecessors, it operates in a high-inclination 1,336-km orbit from which it covers 95% of the globe’s ice-free oceans every 10 days.
 Its instruments are installed on a Proteus spacecraft bus supplied by CNES.
-In 2020 and 2026, two new Jason satellites—Jason-CS-A/Sentinel-6A and Jason-CS-B/Sentinel-6B—will join it in the same orbit.
+In 2020 and 2026, two new Jason satellites—respectively Jason-CS-A/Sentinel-6A and Jason-CS-B/Sentinel-6B—will join it in the same orbit.